RevEngAI/reai-ghidra/README.md

 otherwise Ghidra complains about a version mismatch when trying to install the plugin.
 You can do this via `./gradlew -PGHIDRA_INSTALL_DIR=/opt/ghidra buildExtension`, and then use the zip from the `dist/` folder.

 ### Loading the Plugin

 1. Launch Ghidra.
-2. Navigate to the Install Extensions window.
+2. Navigate to the `Install Extensions` window.
    * `File` -> `Install Extensions...`
-3. Click the green "+" icon at the top-right corner.
+3. Click the green "+" icon in the top-right corner.
 4. Select the downloaded ZIP file to load the plugin into Ghidra.
-5. Click the "OK" button to exit the Install Extensions window.
+5. Click the "OK" button to exit the `Install Extensions` window.
 6. Restart Ghidra when prompted.

 ### Enabling the Plugin